salt-extensions/saltext-vault/docs/topics/basic_configuration.md

 ```

 :::{important}
-Entities are only created when issuing AppRoles, not Tokens.
+Entities are only created when issuing AppRoles, not tokens.
 :::

 [Entities]: https://developer.hashicorp.com/vault/docs/concepts/identity